SublimeCodeIntel/SublimeCodeIntel/README.md

 Using
 -----

--   Start typing code as usual, autocomplete will pop up whenever it's available.
+-   Start typing code, as usual, autocomplete will pop up whenever it's available.
 SublimeCodeIntel will also allow you to jump around symbol definitions even across files with just a click ..and back.